Triple1996/ratchat/README.md

   b) In a new terminal, `python app.py`
   c) Preview Running Application (might have to clear your cache by doing a hard refresh)

+# Pushing to Heroku
+1. If you want to deploy this app onto Heroku, you must first register for an account at: https://signup.heroku.com/login
+2. Install heroku CLI by running `npm install -g heroku`
+3. Log-in to heroku: `heroku login -i`
+4. Create new heroku app:  `heroku create`
+5. Create a DB on heroku: `heroku addons:create heroku-postgresql:hobby-dev`
+6. run `heroku pg:wait`
+   ## Before we push our DB to heroku, make sure we are the owner of our DB
+    a) `psql`
+    b)`ALTER DATABASE postgres OWNER TO [user_name_from_7b];`
+    c)`\du` Check that you user is listed and has attributes: `Superuser,Create role, Create DB, Replication`
+      i. if you are missing a role, you can add it with `ALTER ROLE [user_name_from_7b] WITH [CREATEROLE\CREATEDB\REPLICATION]`
+    d) `\l` Check that your database "postgres" has your user listed as the owner
+7. Push our db to heroku: `PGUSER=[user_name_from_7b] heroku pg:push postgres DATABASE_URL` If this returns `pg_restore errored with 1`, don't worry about it
+8. Configure Procfile with command needed to run your app (for this repo it is `web: python app.py`)
+9. Configure requirements.txt with all requirements needed to run your app (for this repo it is filled in using `pip freeze > requirements.txt`
+10. Finally, push your app up to heroku with `git push heroku master`

+11. Navigate to your new heroku site
+  ## Make sure the url says https:// and you see a secured connection, otherwise list items may load in reverse

+# Questions
 I wanted to make it so the scroll stays all the way down, and I seemed to have inadvertantly found a fix.
 While implementing another feature, I limited the number of chats saved to 25 (the number probably doesn't matter).
 Then I noticed the chats were being grabbed from the beginning of the DB table, so I told the query to order by id, descending.
 Then, because the chats are now out of order, in Content.jsx I ran the array